 Fifty–fifty split best for children of divorce

 Preschool children in joint physical custody have less psychological symptoms than those who live mostly or only with one parent after a separation.
-In a new study of 3,656 children, researchers from Uppsala University, Karolinska Institutet and the research institute CHESS show that 3–5-year-olds living alternately with their parents after a separation show less behavioural problems and psychological symptoms than those living mostly or only with one of the parents.
+A new study of 3,656 children shows that 3–5-year-olds living alternately with their parents after a separation show less behavioural problems and psychological symptoms than those living mostly or only with one of the parents.

 The practice of joint physical custody, i.e. children living alternately and spending approximately the same amount of time in their parents’ respective homes, have increased in recent years and is more common in Sweden than in any other countries.
 Previous studies have shown that school children and adolescents fare well in joint physical custody.
 Child experts have claimed the practice to be unsuitable for young children since they are assumed to need continuity and stability in their parent relations.
 However, few studies of preschool children with joint physical custody have been conducted.

-The study is the first of its kind to show how Swedish children this young fare in joint physical custody.
+The study, conducted by researchers at Uppsala University, Karolinska Institutet and the research institute CHESS, is the first of its kind to show how Swedish children this young fare in joint physical custody.
 The assessments of children’s health from the preschool staff, in addition to those of the parents, is a considerable strength of the study.
 However, the study design does not allow any interpretations of causal relations.
 Such interpretations require knowledge of the children’s wellbeing and symptoms before parental separation.